lelaboratoire/rethink-prs-ms/manuscript.md

 |SVC | 'kernel'='rbf', 'C' : {1e-4, 1e-2, 1, 1e2}, 'gamma': {0.01, 0.1, 1, 10, 100}, |
 |MLPClassifier |: 'hidden_layer_sizes': {(10),(11),(12),(13),(14),(15),(10,5)},  'activation': {'logistic','tanh','relu'}, 'solver': ['lbfgs'], 'learning_rate': {'constant','invscaling'}, 'max_iter'=1000, 'alpha':np.logspace(-4,1,4)|

+At each iteration, five randomly chosen settings of each machine learning method (Table 1) were chosen among all potential options and served as hyperparameters for that method.
+Each data model was analyzed using 5-fold cross-validation and the best hyperparameter set of the method pair was considered.
+Each experiment in which one machine learning method was to outperform the other was repeated five times.
+*[more here?
+Do we select the best out of five times?]*

-For each simulated and real-world dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\chi^2$ coefficients and the HLO matrix, and then we calculated risk score for each individual in the holdout set.
+For each simulated dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\chi^2$ coefficients and the HLO matrix, and then we calculated risk score for each individual in the holdout set.
-We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard PRS method.
+We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard PRS method on the holdout set.

 ### Manuscript drafting
 This manuscript is collaboratively written using the Manubot software which supports open paper writing via GitHub with Markdown [@YuJbg3zO].